onyxdev360/webpack-bootstrap5-starter/README.md

 #### Webpack configuration

-The original webpack configure was inspired [Tania Rascia](https://www.taniarascia.com) and is based on her excellent starter template that is available [here](https://github.com/taniarascia/webpack-boilerplate).
+The original webpack configure was inspired by [Tania Rascia](https://www.taniarascia.com) and is based on her excellent starter template that is available [here](https://github.com/taniarascia/webpack-boilerplate).

 #### Other